wallstersson/ukth-appinn-containerapps-orderapi/solution5.md

 <br>

 ### Create a Personal Access Token (PAT) in GitHub
-Now we need a GitHub Personal Access Token (PAT) so we can authenticate against GitHub from Azure CLI.
+Now we need a GitHub _Personal Access Token (PAT)_ so we can authenticate against GitHub from Azure CLI.

-Go to github.com --> Settings --> Developer Settings --> Personal access tokens Click on ”Generate new token” button.
+Go to _github.com --> Settings --> Developer Settings --> Personal access tokens_ and click on _Generate new token_ button.

 Password prompt might appear.
 Enter password.

-In the “Note” textbox enter a name for the PAT, such as “ca-pat”.
+In the _Note_ textbox enter a name for the PAT, such as _ca-pat_.
 Give the PAT the following scopes:
--	repo (Full control of private repositories)
+-	_repo (Full control of private repositories)_
--	workflows (Update GitHub Action workflows)
+-	_workflows (Update GitHub Action workflows)_

 ![pat](images/pat.png)

-Click “Generate token”, copy the generated token and assign the variable.
+Click _Generate token_, copy the generated token and assign the variable.

 <details>
   <summary>Bash</summary>